Frequently Asked Questions

 Why not plan the trip myself?

 Here’s an analogy: It’s like doing your taxes.
 Could you do it yourself?
-Yes!
-But it would take many hours and there’s a risk you could miss something critical.
+Sure, but it would take many hours and there’s a risk you could miss something critical.
 It’s a safer, better experience to pay a professional.
 TripPossible removes the risk and replaces it with confidence.

 Why not buy a book from a store?